alob-mtc/serverless-framework/Readme.md

 2. The Serverless Core validates credentials and issues a JWT token
 3. The CLI stores the token locally for future requests
 4. Functions are deployed and managed with authenticated requests

+## Function Namespacing

+The framework implements function namespacing to ensure isolation between different users:

+1. Each function is associated with a user's UUID in the database
+2. Functions are invoked using the URL pattern: `/functions/{user-uuid}/invoke/{function-name}`
+3. A unique database index prevents name collisions within a user's namespace
+4. The system validates that a user can only access and invoke their own functions
+5. Container names include a hash of the user's UUID for better organization

+This ensures that:
+- Users can create functions with the same names without conflicts
+- One user cannot access or modify another user's functions
+- Function isolation is maintained both in the database and at runtime

 ## Contributing